 Skip to Content

-Among the many beneficial aspects of RVing is the ability to travel with various appliances that make RV life comfortable.
-Most RVs have some appliances that run entirely or partially on propane fuel, including the stove/oven, furnace, water heater, refrigerator, and in some cases, generators.
-Propane-fueled appliances are very efficient, but how long does a propane tank last when being used for RVing?
+Among the many benefits of RVing is the ability to travel with appliances that make RV life more comfortable.
+Most RVs have some appliances that run entirely or partially on propane fuel, including the stove/oven, furnace, water heater, refrigerator, and (in some cases) generators.
+Propane-fueled appliances are very efficient, but how long does a tank of propane last when being used for RVing?

-In today’s post, we’re addressing that very common question.
+In this post, we address that very common question.

 What Is a Propane Tank?